About Perkins County

 - Certified copies of recorded documents can be obtained for a fee of approximately $1 per page plus a certification charge.

-- Historical documents dating back to the county's organization in 1888 are preserved in the Register of Deeds vault.
+- Historical documents dating back to Perkins County's organization in 1888 are preserved in the Register of Deeds vault.

 Vital Records

 Vital records for Perkins County, Nebraska are maintained by multiple agencies depending on the record type and date.
-Birth and death certificates that occurred in Perkins County can be requested through the Perkins County Clerk's office at 200 Lincoln Avenue, Grant, NE 69140, phone (308) 352-4643, though the office primarily handles records from recent years.
+Birth and death certificates that occurred in Perkins County can be requested through Perkins County Clerk's office at 200 Lincoln Avenue, Grant, NE 69140, phone, though the office primarily handles records from recent years.
+For full vital records access, the Nebraska Department of Health and Human Services, Vital Records Section, located at 1033 O Street, Suite 130, Lincoln, NE 68508, is the state repository for all Nebraska birth and death certificates.

 - Birth certificates cost $17 for the first copy and $14 for additional copies ordered simultaneously, while death certificates cost $16 for the first copy and $13 for additional copies.